Frequent Questions About Research

 Research is conducted across the entire University of Maryland, Baltimore (UMB) campus, including the School of Medicine, School of Pharmacy, School of Nursing, School of Social Work, School of Dentistry, as well as the School of Law.
 UMB collaborates with the University of Maryland Medical System and the Baltimore VA Medical Center to solve complex health and community problems.
 The School of Medicine also has active research and development programs in vaccines, complementary medicine, and in medical devices and technology.
 If the campus does not currently offer a study you are interested in, consider searching some of the national research study databases.
 You also might consider adding your name to a research registry if you would like to be contacted should a particular type of research become available.
 See below for information about registries.

-- All UMB research studies that are actively enrolling participants are registered at ClinicalTrials.gov.
+- All UMB research studies actively enrolling participants are registered at ClinicalTrials.gov

-- Studies through the School of Medicine are listed on the General Clinical Research Center (GCRC) website.
+- Some UMB research studies are performed and listed at General Clinical Research Center (GCRC) website.

 UMB Clinical Research Highlights

 - Cancer studies through the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center

 - Chronic pain research studies through the Center to Advance Chronic Pain Research